rudra0806/AnyWallet/README.md

-📦 AnyWallet – Web3 Wallet App
+📦 AnyWallet

-A full-stack Web3 application that allows users to connect their crypto wallet and interact with a backend service.
+A Web3 application that analyzes the risk associated with a user's crypto transactions by leveraging wallet connectivity through MetaMask.

 🚀 Live Demo